Join the fastest-growing Food community on Pinterest

 - Combine flour, baking soda, and baking powder.

-- Beat butter and sugar until creamy then add egg, vanilla, and almond extract.
+- Beat butter and sugar until creamy, then add the egg, vanilla, and almond extract.

 9. Shortbread Cookies

-Shortbread cookies are buttery and tender and they melt in your mouth and they are one of the best holiday cookies because they are easy to make and they pair perfectly with tea or coffee and they are ideal for gift-giving and they stay fresh for days and can be decorated with chocolate or nuts.
+Shortbread cookies are buttery and tender, designed to melt in your mouth.
+They are one of the best holiday cookies because they are easy to make and pair perfectly with tea or coffee.
+They are ideal for gift-giving as they stay fresh for days and can be decorated with chocolate or nuts.

 Ingredients